-Publishing serverless applications using the AWS SAM CLI
+Publishing your application with the AWS SAM CLI

-The following instructions either create a new application, create a new version of an existing application, or update the metadata of an existing application.
-This depends on whether the application already exists in the AWS Serverless Application Repository, and whether any application metadata is changing.
-For more information about application metadata that's used to publish applications, see AWS SAM template Metadata section properties.
+Follow the instructions in this topic to create a new application, create a new version of an existing application, or update the metadata of an existing application.
+(What you do depends on whether the application already exists in the AWS Serverless Application Repository, and whether any application metadata is changing.)
+For more information about application metadata, see AWS SAM template Metadata section properties.

 Prerequisites

-Before you publish an application to the AWS Serverless Application Repository, you need the following:
+Before you publish an application to the AWS Serverless Application Repository using the AWS SAM CLI, you must have the following:

 -

-The AWS SAM CLI (command line interface) installed.
-See Installing the AWS SAM CLI.
-You can determine whether the AWS SAM CLI is installed by running the following command:
+The AWS SAM CLI installed.
+For more information, see Install the AWS SAM CLI.
+To determine whether the AWS SAM CLI is installed, run the following command:

 sam --version